jamiedraws/Slide/slide/javascript.md

 # API

-Slide's API structure utilizes an `object` to contain any properties and methods that are related to the individual carousel on the shallow-level and any properties and methods that are sharable amongst carousels on the prototype.
+Slide's API structure utilizes an `object` to contain any properties and methods that are related to the individual carousel on the shallow-level and any properties and methods that are shareable amongst carousels on the prototype.

 ```javascript
 /*